 If you wish to explore and learn about Reykjavik’s history and culture in 2 hours or so, then reserve your spot for a free walking tour online

-These tours are a great way to orient yourself about the city of Reykjavik and hear stories from local guide themselves.
+This free walking tour is a great way to orient yourself about the city of Reykjavik and hear stories from local guide themselves.

 Explore Laugavegur Street -Shops & Restaurants